shenlin192/My-little-technique/Django front-end framework research report.md

 Separation of the front-end and back-end is **not** the tradictionaly way django does.
 A real separation is: the server (web service provider) provides only APIs and the client (web service comsummer) can be a browser, an mobile application, other servers, or even a coffee machine, a car, etc. Whatever techniques the client use will **not** have **any** affect on the server.

-This book may help you understand more.[Api for dummies](ftp://public.dhe.ibm.com/software/uk/pdf/api-service/WSM14025USEN.pdf) ( May at least finish reading the table of centent)
+This book may help you understand more.
+[Api for dummies](ftp://public.dhe.ibm.com/software/uk/pdf/api-service/WSM14025USEN.pdf) ( May at least finish reading the table of centent)